hu-macsy/simexpal/README.md

 ## Documentation

-Please refer to the [user guide](https://simexpal.readthedocs.io/en/latest/user_guide.html) for further information about how to install and use simexpal.
+Please refer to the [quick start guide](https://simexpal.readthedocs.io/en/latest/quick_start.html) for further information about how to install and use simexpal.